-Most of us know about the 3 trimesters of pregnancy, but did you know that there is also a 4th trimester?
+Most of us know about the three trimesters of pregnancy, but did you know that there is also a fourth trimester?

 There are a few things that are common for most women to a trimester.
 I will share them here, but remember, pregnancy is different for everyone.
 Some women never get morning sickness, others have morning sickness throughout pregnancy.
 Always listen to your body and ask your heath care provider if there is anything that you feel unsure of.